Skip to main content

 HP / MAX_HPcurrent and maximum health

-MP / MAX_MPcurrent and maximum mana
+MP / MAX_MPcurrent and maximum mana; MP regenerates over time

 ARMORphysical protection